 This paper is organized as follows.
-In Section \ref{FGofAH} we review the families of asymptotically hyperbolic metrics considered here and establish some of basic properties involving even expansions.
-In Section \ref{PEandRF} we prove Theorem \ref{TheoremA} that the normalized Ricci flow of a partially even metric remains partially even, and in Section \ref{VRandRF} we show that the volume renormalizability condition also persists under the Ricci flow.
-We defer several long computations needed in this section to the Appendix.
-Finally in Section \ref{VarofCurvFcl} we review the Riesz renormalization and apply it to the variation of curvature functionals.
-We then prove Theorem \ref{TheoremB}.
+In Section~\ref{FGofAH} we review the families of asymptotically hyperbolic metrics considered here and establish some of basic properties involving even expansions.
+In Section \ref{PEandRF} we prove that the normalized Ricci flow of a partially even metric remains partially even.
+In Section \ref{VRandRF} we complete the proof of Theorem~\ref{TheoremA} by showing that the volume renormalizability condition also persists under the Ricci flow.
+We defer several long computations needed in this section to Appendix~\ref{appendix}.
+Finally in Section~\ref{VarofCurvFcl} we review the Riesz renormalization and apply it to the variation of curvature functionals.
+We then prove Theorem~\ref{TheoremB}.